 Karval is a tiny town in eastern Colorado that plays host to the annual Mountain Plover Festival.
 Held in late April or early May, this is a can’t-miss event for birdwatchers and wildlife enthusiasts.

 At the festival, you’ll get a taste of the rural side of Colorado.
-Some local farmers and ranchers open up their homes to guests, but aside from that, there’s limited camping, hookups for RVs, and hotels in Hugo and Limon.
+Some local farmers and ranchers open up their homes to guests, but aside from that, there’s limited primitive camping, some electrical hookups for RVs, and a handful of hotels in Hugo and Limon.

-Address: Karval, CO
+Address: Karval, CO 80823

-Date: Friday – Sunday | April 29 – May 1, 2022
+Date: Friday – Sunday | April 26-28, 2024

 Cost: Tickets vary depending on whether you get the full package or attend festivities a la carte